 For conclusions, the following aspects will be considered:

-- For solutions where the broadcast MBS sessions for different PLMNs are established towards a NG-RAN node, the NG-RAN node shall be able to identify the same MBS service and avoid multiple deliveries over radio.- A solution compatible with Rel-17 UEs is preferred.
+- For solutions where the broadcast MBS sessions for different PLMNs are established towards a NG-RAN node, the NG-RAN node shall be able to identify the same MBS service and avoid multiple deliveries over radio.

+- The AF should provide the associated session identifier comprising of SSM to be passed to RAN nodes to enable shared RAN nodes to identify the same MBS service.

+- A solution compatible with Rel-17 UEs is preferred.

 The following interim conclusions will be taken into account:

 - It should be possible not to establish all the shared delivery tunnels to the same NG RAN from different PLMNs for the same MBS service.
+And it is the preference of NG-RAN nodes to determine to not establish all the shared delivery tunnels.

 - The solution should support scenario where all RAN nodes are shared by PLMNs and the scenario where only part of the RAN nodes are shared by PLMNs.